supertwist/fundamentals/GAI-glossary.md

 ## C

+**Catastrophic forgetting** - also known as catastrophic interference, refers to a phenomenon in machine learning, particularly in neural networks, where a model that is trained sequentially on multiple tasks tends to forget the information from the earlier tasks when it learns new tasks.
+This issue is especially relevant in the context of generative AI, where a model needs to maintain the ability to generate data or perform tasks across multiple domains or categories without losing its previously acquired skills.

+In generative AI, catastrophic forgetting can significantly hinder the model's performance because the generative model must retain complex distributions over data from various tasks.
+When the model is updated with new data or tasks, it may inadvertently overwrite or diminish the learned knowledge of prior tasks, resulting in a reduction in its overall capability and versatility.

+To address catastrophic forgetting in generative AI, researchers have explored several approaches, such as:

+1. **Regularization Techniques**: Methods like Elastic Weight Consolidation (EWC) introduce regularization terms to penalize changes in network parameters that are important for previous tasks.

+2. **Replay Strategies**: These involve storing examples or prototypical examples of past tasks and periodically retraining the model on these examples to refresh its memory.

+3. **Dynamic Architectures**: Using models that adapt their architectures dynamically by adding new nodes or modules to handle new tasks without affecting the performance on previous tasks.

+4. **Meta-Learning & Transfer Learning**: Leveraging meta-learning frameworks or transferring learning frameworks to enable models to learn how to retain past knowledge effectively.

+Addressing catastrophic forgetting is crucial for developing robust and capable generative AI systems that can handle lifelong learning across diverse tasks without continued retraining from scratch.

 **Chain-of-Thought** (CoT) reasoning capabilities, allowing the AI to present its thought process in real time

 **CLIP**, which stands for Contrastive Language–Image Pretraining, is a model developed by OpenAI that plays a significant role in the context of generative AI.
 It is designed to understand and associate images and text in a way that allows for more advanced image and language processing tasks.
 CLIP is capable of performing zero-shot learning, meaning it can make predictions on tasks without direct prior examples, simply by understanding the context and relationships from the vast amount of data it was trained on.